 I Can Do It Self Care Skills Kit

 Tom’s communication challenges meant that learning self-care skills such as toileting, teeth brushing, washing and dressing was going to be tricky.
-It was just easier to do these things for him, particularly when we were in a rush , he was having a meltdown or we were too exhausted.
+It was just easier for me to do these things for him, particularly when we were in a rush , if he was having a meltdown or we were too exhausted.